Tips for Measuring Software Developer Productivity

 However, while emphasizing developer satisfaction, organizations must always ask this question: "Are our efforts leading to better business outcomes with less input?"
 If the answer is yes, your employees might be more productive.

 As crucial as performance evaluation is, removing productivity barriers is equally essential.
-Your development team can face obstacles from different sources, such as from the user's end, IT staff, or the company's management.
+Your development team faces obstacles from different sources, such as from the user's end, IT staff, or the company's management.

 To remove these barriers, you must first identify them and determine their sources.
 Doing so will help you better evaluate your development-specific objectives when measuring software developer productivity.

 Identifying key productivity metrics that play a significant role in software development productivity is essential.
-You can assess the productivity of your development team based on the following metrics:
+Managers assess the productivity of your development team based on the following metrics:

 • Lines of code (LOC): Also known as source lines of code (SLOC), lines of code is a metric that measures the size of a software or application by counting the lines present in the text of its source code.
 Companies use LOC to predict the total effort a development team requires to develop a program.
 Then, when the software is produced, they use LOC to estimate programming productivity.